kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - You can attach an ENI in one subnet to an instance in another subnet in the same VPC; however, both the elastic network interface and the instance must reside in the same Availability Zone.
 - You can assigne multiple EIP addresses to EC2 instances.
 EIP addresses should only be used on instances in subnets configured to route their traffic directly to the Internet gateway.
 EIPs cannot be used on instances in subnets configured to use a NAT.
 - You can create a default route for each subnet.
 The default route can direct traffic to egress the VPC via the IGW/VPG/NAT.
+- Each route table has an un-deletable rule that routes anything to the VPCs CIDR block to a target of "local", i.e., the VPCs router.
+The router knows about all the VPCs attached subnets and how to route amongst them, and there’s no way to change that.
 - Peering connections are only available between VPCs in the same region.
 Peering can be done with VPC in a different AWS account.
 Peered VPCs must have non-overlapping IP ranges.
 - You cannot use AWS Direct Connect or hardware VPN connections to access VPCs you are peered with.
 - Transitive peering relationships are not supported. i.e. If you peer VPC A to VPC B and VPC B to VPC C, that doesn't mean VPCs A and C are peered.
+- Each network ACL includes a rule whose rule number is an asterisk.
+This rule ensures that if a packet doesn't match any of the other rules, it's denied.
+You can't modify or remove this rule.
+- You cannot reference a security group from the peer VPC as a source/destination for ingress/egress rules in your security group.
+Instead, reference CIDR blocks of the peer VPC.
+- The Amazon DNS server cannot resolve private DNS hostnames if your VPC's IP address range falls outside of the private IP addresses ranges specified by RFC 1918.

 ## Direct Connect